brightcove/player-plugins-walkthrough/cheat-sheet.md

 })(window.videojs);
 ```

-Save the above javascript in a file (or you can download this [file](http://brightcove.github.io/player-plugins-walkthrough/overlay.js).
-Then update your html page to
+Save the above javascript in a file (or you can download this [file](http://brightcove.github.io/player-plugins-walkthrough/overlay.js)).
+Now, update your html page to
-source that file and invoke the plugin in your page.
+source this file and invoke the plugin.
 Your html becomes [this](http://brightcove.github.io/player-plugins-walkthrough/vjs-plugin.html):
 ```html
 <!DOCTYPE html>
 <html>